Flag

 Sanctions

-Montenegro, as a UN member, must comply with sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions, arms embargoes, and travel bans, with a focus on protecting the rights of those targeted.
+Montenegro, as a United Nations member, is obligated to support UN sanctions aimed at maintaining international peace and security.
+The UN Security Council has established various sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans, with a focus on protecting the rights of those targeted by these measures.

-As an EU candidate, Montenegro aligns with EU sanctions, which include prohibitions related to contracts affected by UN measures.
-Recent expansions in sanctionable conduct in the Western Balkans target activities that threaten peace, undermine democracy, or involve corruption, with significant restrictions on US persons dealing with designated parties.
+As an EU candidate country, Montenegro aligns with EU sanctions, which include prohibitions related to contracts affected by UN measures.
+Recent expansions in sanctionable conduct in the Western Balkans include actions undermining democratic processes and serious human rights abuses, with specific prohibitions on US persons engaging with designated parties.

 Bribery & Corruption